dantleech/blog/source/_posts/2020-08-12-fort-william-oran.md

-I wasn't sure where I would stay this evening, but I knew I would head to Oran.
+I wasn't sure where I would stay this evening, but I knew I would head to Oban.
 I followed the cycle route, which was very hilly at times.
-There were two hostels in Oran, and two campsites closeby further down the coast, I reached the point where the cycle path turned towards Oran, but there was a
+There were two hostels in Oban, and two campsites closeby further down the coast, I reached the point where the cycle path turned towards Oban, but there was a
-dilemma: Oran was a dead-end and the town was 2.6 miles, and the campsites a further 2 miles on top.
+dilemma: Oban was a dead-end and the town was 2.6 miles, and the campsites a further 2 miles on top.
 I could continue east, but there were no shops for quite some distance.